Lextuga007/miscellany/README.md

 # Miscellany

-An area for snippets bits of code, links to data with explanations on how I use it.
+Snippets of code with links and explanations on their use.